StarTeknoloji/Net.STARTeknoloji.Space/index.md

 Our supporters codes.computer, starteknolog.com, starcomputer.space

 ## ANNOUNCEMENT
-If anyone wants to contribute to www.codes.istanbul or www.codes.ist, send an e-mail to ercetinguler@starteknoloji.
-Those who have a project are helped to get started on these sites.
+If anyone wants to contribute to www.codes.istanbul or www.codes.ist, send an e-mail to ercetinguler@starteknoloji.space Those who have a project are helped to get started on these sites.

 [Basic writi  ng and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-synt
 ## Our Sites